getndazn/kopytko-framework/docs/renderer.md

 and automatically assigns observers.
 Whenever a dynamic prop is changed it calls `updateProps` function and this way it replicates the native Kopytko behavior.

+### destroyKopytkoRoot method
+In case `initKopytkoRoot` was used, a component should be destroyed by calling `destroyKopytkoRoot` instead of the regular `destroyKopytko`.
+Thanks to this, observers added during initialization will be removed and Kopytko component will be safely destroyed.
+There is no need to call both destroy methods in that case.

 ```brightscript
 sub init()